Info360 Asset Key Features | New and Existing Features | Autodesk

 ENHANCED

 Enable more advanced risk analysis using a two-parameter pivot table for defining Likelihood of Failure (LoF) and Consequence of Failure (CoF), allowing complex risk component creation.
-Users can set up categories for CoF and assign scores based on factors such as asset criticality and proximity analysis.
+Users can set up categories for CoF and assign scores based on factors like asset criticality and proximity analysis.

 ENHANCED